-Boeing CEO predicts that at least one major U.S. airline will go bankrupt by the end of the year.
-That could have a devastating effect on the stock market.
+• Boeing’s CEO thinks at least one major airline will go bust this year, which could have a ripple effect on the stock market.

 Stock futures spent most of the overnight session in decline, but the Dow Jones Industrial Average (DJIA) flopped sideways when the market finally opened.